Jiahui-Gu/LSTM-SPP/readme.md

 # LSTM-SPP (LSTM Stock Price Prediction Model)

 LSTM-SPP is a basic multi-variate, multi-step LSTM Recurrent Neural Network (RNN).
 It is configured specifically for stock price predictions, with the default settings allowing predictions of up to 7 trading days ahead.
 The project is readily modifiable by providing the core essentials in an algorithmic trading model based on Artificial Neural Networks.
-I strongly recommend to use of additional modules to increase the value of using LSTM-SPP.
+I strongly recommend the use of additional modules to increase the value of using LSTM-SPP.

 # Possible Modules